 Does this make doing art daunting for older people who are finished with hard work in their lives?
 Certainly for many it is.
 Fortunately, there's no reason to think that doing art is worth it only if you're really good at it.
-Just having fun and just having a creative opportunity can be enough to enhance the quality of our lives when we are old.
+Just having fun and just having a creative opportunity can be enough to enhance the quality of our lives.